micro-os-plus/micro-test-plus-xpack/README.md

 - for complex applications, test cases can be grouped in test suites
 - test suites can be located in separate compilation units, and automatically register themselves to the runner;
-- a test suite is a named sequence of test cases
+- a test suite is a named sequence of test cases;
-- a test case is a sequence of conditions expected to be true
+- a test case is a sequence of conditions expected to be true;
-- test conditions are either common logical expressions, or they check if an exception was thrown (or if no exception was thrown)
+- test conditions are either common logical expressions, or they check if, while evaluating an expression, an exception is thrown;
-- each test condition either succeeds or fails
+- each test condition either succeeds or fails;
-- assumptions are hard conditions expected to be true for the test to run
+- assumptions are hard conditions expected to be true in order for the test to continue to run;
 - failed assumptions abort the test;
 - expectations are conditions expected to be true, but the test can continue even if they fail, and the runner keeps a count of them;
-- the test progress is shown on STDOUT, with each test condition on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)
+- the test progress is shown on STDOUT, with each test condition on a separate line, prefixed with either a check sign (✓) or a cross sign (✗);
-- failed conditions display the location in the file and the actual values used in the expression evaluation
+- failed conditions display the location in the file and the actual values used in the expression evaluation;
-- the main result of the test is passed back as the process exit code
+- the main result of the test is passed back as the process exit code.

 If there is at least one successful condition and there are no failed conditions, each test suite is considered successful;